-Still, other risks are known with degrees of certainty.
+Regarding risks some are known with a degrees of certainty.

-The availability of Dane County Affordable Housing Funds for this proposal has a ZERO PERCENT CHANCE.
-We did not apply because this year's Dane County scoring criteria again included the requirement that you must be located outside 1⁄2 mile of an existing or to-be-constructed tax-credit development in order to secure 25% of their pointing criteria.
-With MSP Real Estate's Huxley development moving forward with an award of credit, the subject property (a contiguous site) will not receive any County locational points, and therefore, the subject site is effectively a non-contender in the 2020 Dane County AHF RFP funding round.
-We also did not apply for those funds because there are at least 12 proposed developments in Dane County (of which we are aware) that will earn those necessary locational points.
-Very simply, we cannot compete for Dane County Affordable Housing Funds this year.
+The availability of Dane County Affordable Housing Funds for this proposal - ZERO PERCENT CHANCE.
+We did not apply because this year's Dane County scoring criteria again included the requirement that you must be located outside 1⁄2 mile of an existing or to be constructed tax credit development in the City of Madison in order to secure 25% of their pointing criteria.
+With MSP Real Estate's Huxley deal moving forward with an award of credit within a 1/2 mile, this site will not receive any locational pointing and effectively then is a non-contender in the Dane County AHF RFP funding round this year.
+We also did not apply for those funds because of the number of deals in Dane County that we are aware of, we count at least twelve, that will earn those necessary locational points.
+Very simply, we could not compete for Dane County Affordable Housing Funds this year.

 The availability of Federal Home Loan Bank Funds is unknown.
 Securing an award of Federal Home Loan Bank funds in any year is as competitive (or more competitive) than securing an award of LIHTC credits.
-The best we can say for now is that we have applied.
+The best we can say is we will apply for these funds as we are able too.